Sustainable Cooks

 In a microwave-safe bowl, heat chopped chocolate for 30 seconds in the microwave.
 Wait 30 seconds, and then heat for another 30 seconds.
 Wait another 30 seconds and then microwave for an additional 30 seconds. <—don’t skip this heat/wait/heat/wait process as it melts the chocolate without overheating it!
 Overheated chocolate will look dull and streaky when it cools.

 Add in the coconut oil and stir until it has melted.
-Allow chocolate to cool to 84-88 degrees F. I used a kitchen thermometer to test this, but if you don’t have one, this website also notes that the chocolate is likely ready when it is starting to set around the edges of the bowl.
+Allow the chocolate to cool to 84-88˚F degrees.
+I used a kitchen thermometer to test this, but if you don’t have one, this website also notes that the chocolate is likely ready when it is starting to set around the edges of the bowl.

 Check the consistency of the reserved strawberry powder to see if it is still workable.
 Mine clumped up a bit so I pulsed it again in the food processor until it was workable.

-Remove truffles from the freezer and place one ball (snicker) in the melted chocolate.
+Remove the truffles from the freezer and place one into the melted chocolate.
 Spoon chocolate over it until covered.
 Use the spoon to place the truffle on the tines of a fork.
 Gently use your free hand to tap the hand holding the fork to remove excess chocolate.
 Don’t tap the fork directly or your truffle may fall.

 three photos showing the process of dipping truffles for making dark chocolate truffles

 Repeat until all the truffles have been dipped.
-Pro tip: if your dipping chocolate starts to get hard to work with, microwave for 5 seconds at a time until it has returned to a pourable consistency.
+Pro tip: if your dipping chocolate starts to firm up, microwave for 5 seconds at a time until it has returned to a pourable consistency.

 Allow the truffles to cool on the baking sheet on the counter (not the fridge!) until the chocolate coating has hardened and they are no longer warm to the touch.
 Transfer to an air-tight container and store in a cool part of the house.